markushelminen/battleships-react/README.md

 TODO

 -   Context?
--   Show hits on player grid
+-   Check the computer algorithm for shooting the player
+-   Styling
+-   Win condition